playfulprogramming/playfulprogramming/.storybook/README.md

   examples and relevant disabled, selected, expanded, or content variants.
 - Radio buttons and options render in their required groups and lists.
 Tabs include their panels.
 Pagination updates local state without leaving Storybook.
-- Snitips demonstrates the full interaction alongside the standalone SnitipDialog and SnitipContent stories.
+- Snitips demonstrates the full interaction alongside the standalone Snitip Dialog and Snitip Content stories.
 It hardcodes the inline references emitted by [SnitipLink.tsx](../src/utils/markdown/snitip-link/SnitipLink.tsx) and loads the same styles and interaction script as [snitip-template.astro](../src/utils/markdown/components/snitip/snitip-template.astro).
 Its two references